Skip to content

 • scope_field_mappings is the physical layer.
 Its composite unique key is (scopeId, tableName, fieldName), so the same scope can reference columns in different tables without conflict.

-• Two controllers, one entity key.
-CurriculumController (/api/v1/curricula) and StudyPlansController (/api/v1/study-plans) both declare @RequireScopes(EntityKey.CURRICULA, ...) / @RequireAction(EntityKey.CURRICULA, ...).
-The guard stack sees a single entity; field filtering uses the response DTO's top-level configuration key as usual.
+• One controller, one entity key.
+CurriculumController (/api/v1/curricula) declares @RequireScopes(EntityKey.CURRICULA, ...) / @RequireAction(EntityKey.CURRICULA, ...); field filtering uses the response DTO's top-level configuration key as usual.
+(Before the grid remodel a second StudyPlansController at /api/v1/study-plans shared this entity key — that surface is deleted.)

 When adding a multi-table scope: add one FIELD_MAPPINGS row per table, keep a single SCOPES entry, and register the scope key set once in ENTITY_SCOPE_REGISTRY.